New iterative algorithms for estimation of item functioning: Discussion

-However, the number of observations on tails of the matching criterion is typically small and provides only small variability at most.
+However, the number of observations on the tails of the matching criterion is typically tiny and provides only small variability at most.
 These heavy weights would require a nearly exact fit for cases with few observations.
 Nevertheless, the computation of the \gls{nls} estimates demonstrated in this work was straightforward and efficient, providing sufficient precision.
-Thus, this method could be useful in certain cases, such as producing an initial idea about parameter values and using these estimates as starting values for other approaches.
+Thus, this method could be helpful in some instances, such as producing an initial idea about parameter values and using these estimates as starting values for other approaches.
+Fourth, it is important to acknowledge that the estimation methods studied here can be sensitive to the choice of optimization algorithm and the control parameters.
+The directly implemented \gls{ml} estimation was performed with the "L-BFGS-B" algorithm to account for constraints in asymptotes.
+Alternatively, asymptote parameters may depend on covariates through a transformation function, so the estimating algorithm does not need to incorporate constraints.
+The performance of these two approaches might differ.
+Moreover, the control parameters were set the same for all estimation methods, while the sensitivity of methods to their setting may vary and may be imposed in different quantities in different algorithms (e.g., deviation, likelihood, or the norm of gradient vector).
+For instance, the \gls{em} algorithm is known to require a large number of iterations till convergence, especially near the maximum.
+A potential improvement could involve a hybrid strategy, where the \gls{em} algorithm is run for a fixed number of iterations, followed by a single \gls{ml} iteration at the end.

+While the primary focus of this paper lies in enhancing parameter estimation within \gls{glnm} for multi-item measurement, it also touches upon the application of these algorithms in \gls{dif} detection.
+We illustrated the \gls{dif} detection by comparing the largest and the smallest models; however, a step-by-step procedure omitting the parameters with non-significant effects might be applied in practice to explore \gls{dif} in detail.
+Although \gls{dif} detection is not the central theme, practical examples illustrate the significance of assessing the fairness and validity of assessments across diverse groups.
+Nevertheless, this study does not aim to evaluate the properties of the underlying \gls{dif} detection procedure or to compare it with popular existing methods such as the anchor item-based approaches \cite{candell1988iterative, clauser1993effects, wang2003effects, kopf2015anchor} or more recent regularization based approaches \cite{magis2015detection, tutz2015penalty, belzak2020improving, wang2023using}.

+Establishing a common scale on which respondents from different groups can be scored and ranked is a crucial step in \gls{dif} analysis.
+In both the \gls{irt} and non-\gls{irt} frameworks (including, e.g., the Mantel-Haenszel test or SIBTEST procedure), the inclusion of \gls{dif} items in estimation or computation of ability estimate may have a severe impact on which items are detected as functioning differently.
+One possibility for dealing with such an issue is applying an item purification iterative algorithm \cite{lord1980applications}.
+Additionally, as the number of hypotheses tested may get large, p-value adjustments could be considered \cite<see>[for discussion]{hladka2024combining}.